Sites@Duke Express: Logging in

 You can limit the access of your entire site or even control just the visibility of a page or post.

 To control the visibility of your entire site, go to the Dashboard > Settings > Writing > Site Visibility.
-You can limit the site to Admins only or to your the Users on your.
+You can limit the site to Admins only, to registered users of your site, or to registered users of this network (i.e. anyone with a valid Duke login).
 If you are creating a subsite for an academic course, this list will automatically be students in your course.

 To password-protect a post or page, or to make it private, click the “Visibility” link in the Publish box and select one of the options.